mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 ### Lambda Function (`job-orchestrator`)

 The Lambda function:
-1. Creates a job record in DynamoDB
+1. Creates a job record in MySQL
 2. Submits batch jobs for each website (`careerone`, `collegescholarship`, `general_search`)
 3. Passes environment variables to the batch jobs